Buckingham Palace Tickets

 • Ticket types: While there's no all-in-one ticket for Buckingham Palace, you can select tickets specifically for highlights like the State Rooms, The King's Gallery, the Royal Mews, or the Changing the Guard ceremony..

 • Dates to keep in mind: Buckingham Palace is the official residence of the British royal family, so not all parts of it are accessible to the public year-round.
-Access to the State Rooms is from July 10 to September 28, 2025, while The King’s Gallery is open from April 11 to November 8, 2025.
+The Summer Opening for the State Rooms has ended and the Buckingham rooms will re-open in July 2026.
+The King’s Gallery is open from April 11 to November 8, 2025.
 Additionally, the Royal Mews are open from March 13 to November 2, 2025.
 The Changing the Guard ceremony currently takes place on Monday, Wednesday, Friday, and Sunday (subject to availability).

 • Combos: If you want to experience more of London’s rich history and its royal past, you can combine your Buckingham Palace experience with tours to Westminster Abbey, the Tower of London, and Big Ben.
 Situated close to each other, they can easily be experienced in just a day.
 Or, for a full day out, you can also get on a day tour that includes the other famous royal palace – Windsor Castle.